 The lodge lobby connects to a large viewing room with floor to ceiling windows, large comfy chairs and couches and a massive view of the canyon.
 The construction is all heavy timber and stone.
 It is the quintessential lodge.

 The next day we went back down for some hiking.
 We started off with the easy stuff, the Bright Angel Point trail, and the Transept Trail.
 Bright Angel Point goes out a narrow ridge to a great overlook point.
 It is easily accessible from the Lodge, thus everyone goes there.
 Very crowded.
 On the way back, if you take the branch to the left you go below the lodge.
 Once we passed the lodge, the traffic disappeared.
 We hiked around the edge and eventually came back to the main road after cutting through the employee lodging area.
 Two or three hours of hiking through trees.
 It was very nice.
-Dixie hugged a lot of Ponderosa Pines too.
+Bryn hugged a lot of Ponderosa Pines too.

 Back at the lodge we saw some chipmunks and a Stellar’s Jay!
 We also saw an older guy taking pictures of the canyon with a white iPad 2.
 Awesome!

-The next morning as I was working on the computer and Dixie was cooking breakfast I saw something out of the corner of my eye through our vinyl window.
+The next morning as I was working on the computer and Bryn was cooking breakfast I saw something out of the corner of my eye through our vinyl window.
 At first I thought it was someone’s pet, but I focused for a second and there it was – a Kaibab Squirrel!

 It was on a mission, so I barely got any photos before it was too far away.